-Since inception the Fund has outperformed its benchmark, which is the daily interest rate supplied by FirstRand Bank Limited.
-Over the latest 10-year period the Fund has performed in line with its benchmark and over the latest five-year period the Fund has underperformed its benchmark.
+Since inception and over the latest 10-year period, the Fund has outperformed its benchmark, which is the daily interest rate supplied by FirstRand Bank Limited.
+Over the latest five-year period the Fund has underperformed its benchmark.
 The Fund aims to deliver long-term positive returns, irrespective of stock market returns.